Ooh, so you’re planning for a romantic winter wedding…?

 What time should I get married?

-It’s all about the beautiful light during Autumn and Winter.
+It’s all about the beautiful light on your wedding day during Autumn and Winter.

 It’s seriously gorgeous, not only for photographers but also us videographers.
 You can catch some stunning moments during what we call the ‘golden hour’ before you dash back inside to get warm by the roaring fire.